laiaalcala/FDP_Laia_Alcala/README.md

-# A Bayesian nonparametric integration approach for functional regulatory network inference in haematopoietic development from multi-omics data
+# MONET, a Bayesian nonparametric integration approach for functional regulatory network inference in haematopoietic development from multi-omics data
 By: Laia Carolina Alcalà

 Supervised by: Anas Rana and Jean-Baptiste Cazier